 We love the Gold Coast theme parks and Australia Day can be an awesome opportunity to explore all they have to offer as a family.

-We’ve a run down of which of the theme parks are best if you’ve got small children.
+We’ve put together a rundown of which of the theme parks are best if you’ve got small children.
 It’s a great way to have a hell of a day out that’s got something for everyone – even mum and dad!

 Things to do on the Sunshine Coast for Australia Day

-The Sunshine Coast is a mecca for seekers of sun, sand and sweet times.
-It’s got a laidback vibe that’s really appealing to the Australia Day fun seeker – it’s family friendly and it’s big on fun.
+The Sunshine Coast is a mecca for seekers of sun, sand, and fun times.
+It’s got a laidback vibe that’s really appealing to the Australia Day fun seeker – it’s family friendly and big on fun.
 Here are some great ideas about how you can celebrate in this sun-soaked paradise!